Chapter 2 Medieval Japan

 The above letter of notice is a certificate of recognition of land ownership given by Yoritomo to a feudal lord.
 The feudal lords fought against Yoritomo's enemies and protected him in exchange for receiving this letter of notice.

 What the author already said,Yoritomo provided the feudal lords with their land and at the same time recognized their lordship.
-Lordship was the right of a feudal lord to rule over his people (samurai and peasants), ensuring the survival of the feudal lord as well as bringing stability to their lives.
+Lordship was the right of a feudal lord to rule over his people (samurai and peasants).
 It meant self-reliance of feudal lords.
 They were no longer the pitiful servants of ancient kings.

 At this point in history, they are officially called “feudal lords”.